 Shortly after he calmed down, he mentioned that he was hungry.
 There was my golden window of opportunity: I gave him two choices of a snack in the car and he instantly seemed satisfied with the power to choose what he ate.

 9. “You can decide this for yourself.”

 Anytime you can allow your strong-willed child to make a decision, embrace it by saying, “You can decide this for yourself.”
 This will immediately fill the power tank and help your child feel in control.

-When you feel at your wits end when dealing with a strong-willed child, remember these Helpful Phrases.
+When you feel at your wits end when dealing with a strong-willed child, remember these Strong-Willed Child Phrases.
 The more you build connection and fill your child’s power tank, the less he or she will want to fight you or engage in power struggles.

-Chances are you won’t remember all the Helpful Phrases from this post.
-Grab your free printable to help you remember the 9 phrases from this post!
+Chances are you won’t remember all the Strong-Willed Child Phrases from this post.
+Grab your free printable and you’ll also get these BONUS PHRASES!
 Easy peasy!

 Download Your Free Printable

 - Download the printable.
 You’ll get the printable, plus join my weekly parenting newsletter!